JohnKararrigas/Compiler--Coming-soon/README.md

 # Compiler--Coming-soon
-Lectical and syntax analysis using c for custom Pascal Language
+Lectical and syntax analysis for custom Pascal Language